StephenGriffies/StephenGriffies.github.io/_pages/teaching.md

 <p align="justify">

-I find it fulfilling to collaborate with scientists from across a broad spectrum of experience and expertise.
-I particularly seek to mentor and collaborate with students, postdocs, and visiting researchers with strengths in mathematical physics and physical oceanography.
-As a mentor, I aim to nurture a passion and creative talent for diving deep into the fundamentals of ocean physics and for uncovering their impacts on ocean circulation and climate.
-I support open and honest relations among those I work with, thus aiming to foster an environment where scientific understanding and insights can emerge from questions posed in a trusting and non-judgmental setting.
+I find it fulfilling to collaborate with scientists from across a broad spectrum of experience, expertise, and backgrounds.
+I particularly seek to mentor and collaborate with students, postdocs, and visiting researchers with passions for mathematical physics and physical oceanography.
+As a mentor, I aim to nurture a talent for diving deep into the fundamentals of ocean physics and for creatively uncovering their impacts on ocean circulation and climate.
+I support open and honest working relations and aim for an environment where scientific understanding and insights emerge from questions posed in a trusting and non-judgmental space.

 <br> <br>